gonglinyuan/safim/README.md

 [https://safimbenchmark.com/submit](https://safimbenchmark.com/submit) to put your model on the leaderboard.
 Note that this page requires login using your Google account.

-## Copyright Information

-The SAFIM benchmark is partially derived from problem descriptions and code solutions from [https://codeforces.com](https://codeforces.com).
-According to the license of CodeForces, you may publish the texts of Codeforces problems in any open sources, but you must preserve a direct link to the site.

 ## Citation

 ```